Complexity in Tame Quantum Theories: Pfaffian complexity in quantum systems

 In the free theory, higher-point correlation functions may be obtained using Wick's theorem.
 For instance, the four-point function is given by

 As a consequence of summing over possible pairings, two distinct terms appear.
 Generically, both of these terms must be added to the Pfaffian chain separately.
-It follows that the complexity of the 4-point function is
+Using a similar Pfaffian chain as the one above, it follows that the complexity of the 4-point function is

 Let us now consider a general $\nu$-point function, assuming that $\nu$ is even.
 By Wick's theorem, this correlation function will consist of a prefactor $1/g^{\nu/2}$ multiplying a sum of exponential terms.
 The number of distinct exponential terms is determined by the combinatorial problem of distributing plus and minus signs over the times $t_{\nu-1},\ldots,t_2$ of the operator insertions, and is given by